 - develop a paper or presentation on a self-selected educational topic or technique; or a reflective essay.

-To address these questions and many others, we’ll have attend to perspectives beyond our own, be they voiced by our immediate colleagues or the texts we’ll read together.
-In doing so, we’ll help each other reflect on the curricula we’ve experienced and reimagine those we hope to create, and consider how our aspirations connect to learners with whom we engage.
+To address these questions and many others, we’ll have attended to perspectives beyond our own, be they voiced by our immediate colleagues or the texts we’ll read together.
+In doing so, we’ll help each other reflect on the curricula we’ve experienced, reimagine those we hope to create, and consider how our aspirations connect to the learners we engage with.

 All tenure-system faculty, fixed-term faculty, academic staff, and librarians are encouraged to apply.
 A stipend will be given to each fellow for professional development activities.